 Brothers Shane and Brett Hodgkins are co-founders of materials and project tracking app Matrak, whose first iteration was the result of Brett’s role at the family window installation business, to track when windows arrived on site.
 The app has now evolved into a network that encompasses installers, manufacturers, suppliers and the full spectrum of construction delivery contractors.

-Matrak initially closed a $765,000 seed funding round, including investment from the former chair of construction software company Aconex, Simon Yencken.
-Last year it raised $3.1 million from existing investors, as well as Hickory, VC firm Our Innovation Fund, Superseed (Reece Plumbing’s venture arm), and execs from two of the biggest Australian builders.
+Last year Matrak closed a $765,000 seed funding round, including investment from the former chair of construction software company Aconex, Simon Yencken.
+This year it raised $3.1 million from existing investors, as well as Hickory, VC firm Our Innovation Fund, Superseed (Reece Plumbing’s venture arm), and execs from two of the biggest Australian builders.

 The company’s clients include Hickory, which has deployed Matrak for offsite elements such as bathroom pods.
 Matrak also has plans to work with construction company Mace in the UK, which plans to grow its use of offsite construction.
 Hodgkins confirms a new scheduling app has been used on various projects, including tracking bathroom pods on a student accommodation scheme at 500 Swanston Street in Melbourne.